-Solution to the 5th hard number system question for CAT: Step by step limiting constraints on the digit values by variable value linking technique
+Solution to Number System Puzzle Problem 5: Applying limiting constraints on the digit values by variable value linking technique

 Let the required number be,

 Identify the first statement to have highest potential for directly limiting values of the digits by the given relation and the condition that all three digits are less than 10.